Ian Robert Millard, born in the Royal County of Berkshire, England, was brought up both on the border of South Oxfordshire and in Sydney, Australia.

 *”Eurasia” in this context refers mainly to Europe, Russia (including Siberia), Ukraine, Kazakhstan and some other Russophone areas.

-Ian Millard was expelled from Twitter in 2018, by reason of a campaign of complaint by Jew Zionists; however, he is still posting comment and content on GAB and elsewhere, including his own website.
+Ian Millard was expelled from Twitter in 2018, by reason of a campaign of complaint by Jew Zionists; however, he is still posting comment and content on WordPress and on his own website.